 Put your electrical outlets in inconspicuous places please, oh please!
 Don’t pay all that money for gorgeous tile and then have electrical outlets stuck into your tile all over the place.
 Especially if the colors clash.

-We didn’t “hide” ours- but we did put them sideways to blend in with the horizontal tiles, so its not too noticeable.
+We didn’t “hide” ours (more money, ugh)- so we put them sideways to blend in with the horizontal tiles, so it’s not too terrible.
 We considered hiding them more (along with the actual light switches) by moving them up half a foot – directly under the cabinets – but the cost of this change wasn’t worth it for our budget.